FREE Letter of the Week Ideas and Activities

 The Letter of the Week Curriculum has been very successful in helping children to learn how to read and write.
 The curriculum is a great way for kids to learn new words as well as improve their literacy skills, while also enjoying themselves.
 Not only does this curriculum teach children the alphabet, but it also helps them with reading comprehension and word recognition.
 The Letter of the Week Curriculum is simply a great way to teach children how to read and write in a fun, interesting and creative way!

-Whether you are just getting started on your Letter of the Work journey or you are looking for some new inspiration, I have free Letter of the Week printable just for you!
+Whether you are just getting started on your Letter of the Work journey or you are looking for some new inspiration, I have a free Letter of the Week printable just for you!
 For more Letter of the Week activities or see some of my other printable, please follow me on Teacher Pay Teachers at Alina V Design and Resources.